04:12:01 Sensitive Equipment Policy

 - Process for Reporting Missing Sensitive Equipment

-- Category A: For reporting any missing item of sensitive equipment in category A, please follow the Information Technology Security Incident Response (ITSIR) policy in addition to filing a report with Security.
+- Category A.1.a: For reporting any missing item of sensitive equipment in category A.1.a, please follow the Information Technology Security Incident Response (ITSIR) policy in addition to filing a report with Security.
 The report must be made the same day the item is discovered missing.
 If the missing item contains Personally Identifiable Information (PII) as defined by FERPA, a report must be filed immediately in accordance with the ITSIR policy.
 Concerning the protection of PII data, the following information is taken from the College's Data Security policy:

 - All data required by law to be protected from nondisclosure, unauthorized use, modification, or destruction under FERPA's designation of Personally Identifiable Information (PII) shall be protected from unauthorized use, modification or destruction.